adi868/LIRI-Bot/README.md

 LIRI-Bot is a Language Interpretation and Recognition Interface.
 It is a command line node app that takes in parameters and gives back data.
 Interact with LIRI for up-to-date information on songs, concerts, and movies.

 ### How does it work?
 Type in a search query and command prompt, and LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
-Enter `node liri.js command-prompt` in the terminal, specifing which command you would like.
+Enter `node liri.js` in the terminal, then specify which command you would like.
 LIRI can search from one of the following commands:
 * concert-this
 * spotify-this-song
 * movie-this